nabto/edge-device-webrtc/README.md

 through qemu such that it is indeed possible to show that the compiled binary works on something else than the system used to compile the binary.

-The build can be run as `docker build -f cross_build/Dockerfile --progress plain -t edge_device_webrtc_aarch64 .`
+The build can be run as `docker build -f cross_build/Dockerfile --progress plain -t edge_device_webrtc_aarch64 .` you need to call the command from this directory such that the correct context is provided for docker.

 Then a resulting container with the binary and some rudimentary setup such that it can run the aarch64 binary can be run as `docker run --rm -it edge_device_webrtc_aarch64` and the aarch64 binary can be run as `LD_LIBRARY_PATH=/tmp/example qemu-aarch64-static /tmp/example/edge_device_webrtc`